firedrakeproject/firedrake/docs/source/extruded-meshes.rst

 Generating Extruded Meshes in Firedrake
 ---------------------------------------

-Extruded meshes are built using the :py:class:`~.ExtrudedMesh` class.
+Extruded meshes are built using :py:func:`~.ExtrudedMesh`.
 There are several built-in extrusion types that generate commonly-used extruded meshes.
-To create a more complicated extruded mesh, one can either pass a hand-written kernel into the :py:class:`~.ExtrudedMesh` constructor, or one can use a built-in extrusion type and modify the coordinate field afterwards.
+To create a more complicated extruded mesh, one can either pass a hand-written kernel to :py:func:`~.ExtrudedMesh`, or one can use a built-in extrusion type and modify the coordinate field afterwards.

 The following information may be passed in to the constructor:

-- a :py:class:`~.Mesh` object, which will be used as the base mesh.
+- a ``Mesh`` object, which will be used as the base mesh.
 - the desired number of cell layers in the extruded mesh.
 - the ``extrusion_type``, which can be one of the built-in "uniform", "radial" or "radial_hedgehog" -- these are described below -- or "custom".